nrfconnect/sdk-nrf/samples/spm/README.rst

 Automatic building of SPM
 =========================

-The sample is automatically built by the non-secure applications when the non-secure build target is used (e.g. nrf9160dk_nrf9160ns).
+The sample can be built by the non-secure applications when the non-secure build target is used (e.g. nrf9160dk_nrf9160ns).
 However, it is not a part of the non-secure application.

 Instead of programming SPM and the non-secure application at the same time, you might want to program them individually.